The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Phase diagram of the dynamical systems

+\Fref{fig:phase_diagram}a-b show phase diagrams obtained by direct numerical simulations of Eqs.~\eqref{eq:hydro_NR_and_R_non_fluct} for $\beta_0=0$ and $\beta_0=0.075$.
+We first discuss the $\beta_0=0$ case corresponding to Fig~\ref{fig:phase_diagram}a.
+We observe that on the reciprocal line ($\beta_a = 0$) there is no direct transition between the disordered and ordered phases.
+Instead, a phase with polar bands is present (blue points in \Fref{fig:phase_diagram}a-b), as in similar models of flocking~\cite{solon_pattern_2015,caussin_emergent_2014,solon_flocking_2015,kourbane-houssene_exact_2018,erignoux2016hydrodynamic}.
+This phase survives a small amount of non-reciprocity $(\beta_a \neq 0)$; in this case the bands of each species are coupled and, as detailed later in Sec~\ref{sec:bands}, have a tendency to keep a fixed distance from each other.
+In addition, we observe that for the values of parameters accessible in our simulations, the swap phase with uniform oscillations observed when $v=0$ is replaced by non-uniform time-dependent phases: inhomogeneous oscillations, polar bands, or a phase having a complex temporal structure that we dub the \enquote{Chase \& Rest} phase.

-On the line $\beta_a=0$, we know from previous studies \cite{solon_pattern_2015,caussin_emergent_2014,solon_flocking_2015,kourbane-houssene_exact_2018} that travelling flocking bands emerge.
-As shown in \Fref{fig:phase_diagram}b where it is indicated by a blue region, we numerically find that this band phase extends, in the $\beta-\beta_a$ plane, to a finite domain close to the $\beta$ axis.
-At higher values of $\beta_a$, above the flocking bands, we find two new additional phases that we dubbed chaotic oscillations and Chase \& Rest which respectively correspond to the green domain on the right hand side of $\beta_g$ and to the red domain on the left hand side of $\beta_h$.
-In the chaotically oscillating phase, we observe a rich variety of behaviors all involving some spatiotemporal oscillations both in the densities and in the magnetizations.
-For example, as highlighted in \Fref{fig:phase_diagram}f, we can observe the coexistence of flocking bands with oscillating regions (see movie 4).
+As shown in \Fref{fig:phase_diagram}a where it is indicated by a blue region, we numerically find that the band phase extends, in the $\beta-\beta_a$ plane, to a finite domain close to the $\beta$ axis.
+At higher values of $\beta_a$, above the flocking bands, we find two new additional phases that we dubbed inhomogeneous oscillations and Chase \& Rest which respectively correspond to the green domain on the right hand side of $\beta_d$ and to the red domain on the left hand side of $\beta_h$.
+In the inhomogeneously oscillating phase, we observe a rich variety of behaviors all involving some spatiotemporal oscillations both in the densities and in the magnetizations.
+For example, as highlighted in \Fref{fig:phase_diagram}e, we can observe the coexistence of flocking bands with oscillating regions (see movie 4).
 But we were also able to observe a fully spatially-oscillating phase whose spectrum contains multiple wavelengths and whose amplitude varies with time (see movie 5).